Digital Days: How Online Shoppers Are Shaping Europe’s Grocery Market

 In an increasingly connected world, there’s no denying the growing influence of e-commerce.
 While e-commerce is at different stages of maturity around the world, it’s beginning to gain momentum in Western Europe.
 Here, consumers are rapidly adapting their lives to keep pace with digital advances, which will likely lead to a wave of consolidation, polarization and even some saturation in the consumer packaged goods (CPG) space.
 That said, however, trends are accelerating and consumers are in control.

-The speed of e-commerce adoption and acceptance for CPG will vary across countries, but each is headed in the same direction.
-And as European consumers move forward on their online shopping journeys, we see three distinct factors of adoption that each country will experience along the way.
+The speed of adoption and acceptance will vary across countries, but each is headed in the same direction.
+And as European consumers move forward on their e-commerce journeys, we see three distinct factors of adoption that each country will experience along the way.

 It’s clear that improving technology is a key e-commerce growth driver, so as digital moves to the forefront, how is online changing Western Europe’s grocery landscape, and is digital the only factor affecting the landscape?

 First and foremost, digital presents a new and significant opportunity for retailers in the most developed e-commerce countries.
 In fact, Nielsen expects marketers to allocate 30% of their advertising spend to digital channels over the next five years.

 Technology isn’t the only growth impetus, however.
 Consumer behavior will play a role as well, particularly as the paths of an aging population, multiculturalism and digital native grocery shopping converge.